 Canadian cannabis producer Allied Corp.
-(OTCQB: ALID) has added one more sales agreement recipient list for its British Columbia-grown pot.
+(OTCQB: ALID) has added one more sales agreement recipient to its list.

 On Wednesday, the Kelowna-based company announced that under the purchase agreement US$147,000 worth of its products will go to an unnamed Brazilian distributor each month that delivers medical products to São Paulo’s Hospital Israelita Albert Einstein.